Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Order.md

 7. **Adjusting Price and Quantity:**

-    - Modify the price or quantity of a sales order line item by entering new values.
+    - To modify the price or quantity of a sales order line item, enter the new values.
 The subtotal and total costs will update automatically.
 8. **Deleting Items:**

     - Remove individual items by clicking the "x" icon.
 To delete all items, use the **delete all** option.